SmithWillSuffice/ohanga-pai/content/blog/136_ai_copperfields.md

 But that's the whole point of doing mathematics.
 It is for the fun.
 Not for solving the problem.

 Whenever I solve a hard math puzzle I always feel deflated, like at the end of a good movie, but when you would rather re-write the ending yourself.
-Almost every movie I have ever seen!
+(Almost every movie I have ever seen!)
 I prefer the David Lynch experience, where there is never any closure.
-Lybnch pointed out this is better art.
+Lynch pointed out this is better art.
 The human soul can endlessly imagine how things might end, or continue.
+Let me tell you a guilty pleasure I have: often I will not finish the last few pages of a great novel, and will often not watch the last 30 minutes of a great TV series or the last 15 minutes of a great film.
+It pains me sometimes, but after a few days I am far happier and richer for it, and never have the urge to go and watch the finale.
+Knowing the finale would now seem like spiritual violence to me.
+In the old days watching theatre or cinema house movies often deprived people of this choice.
+You'd have to stay in your seat to not upset the folks behind you.
+(A bittersweet sadness, I am ambivalent to, since community theatre dies out, while home streaming runs riot.
+Ambivalent since I hated having to go out to watch a movie.
+I kinda liked the VHS era though.)

+The series and movies I watch the ends of tend to be the popcorn crap ones, like a Marvel MCU movie, SciFi fantasy garbage (but entertaining), Dirty Harry/Rambo type drama,  or they’d be a documentary (one should generally not imagine the ending of a documentary! — unless the producer was a reich-wing ideologue or Tory 🤣 in which case the imagination is necessary to get the truth).

+An exception would be a Sergio Leone film, where the ending is the sort of violence to my imagination I can withstand.

 The  film maker or book writer who offers a neat wrapped up closed package is doing violence to our soul, but blocking our imagination.
-I do love a nice polished ending in some genre's.
+I do love a nice
+polished ending in some genre's.
 But not all of them.
 As a kid reading Marvel comics I grew accustomed to this open-endedness.
+(Ironic, given the above MCU comment.)
 Thanks Stan Lee!
 Pity the stories were a tad fascistic and nazi-ubermen-lite-homoerotic.
 (Was Stan Lee even aware of that?
 I'm prepared to give him a pass.)